jvolheim/ECE-143/DataVisualization/ReadMe.md

 #### Requirements

-Follow the instructions mentioned under "Requirements" and "Running the code" in the Readme file on the root directory page
+Follow the instructions mentioned under "Requirements" and "Running Code" in the Readme file on the root directory page

 ### wc_stats.py